bdastur/notes/aws/readmev2_1.md

 * Provides an easy way to create and manage a collection of related AWS resources, provisioning and updating them in a orderly and predictable manner.
 * CF Template formats: JSON or YAML.
+* By default 'automatic rollback on error' feature is enabled.
+This will direct CF to only create/udpate all resources in your stack if all operations succeed.
+  If they do not, CF reverts the stack to the last known stable configuration.

 ## concepts:
 **Templates**